Community Pediatric Asthma Service

 Controller/Preventer Medicine

-Controller/preventer medicine must be used regularly to help heal and prevent swelling in the airways.
-These medicines are often taken even when you have no symptoms, and help keep your asthma under control.
+Controller/preventer medicine must be used every day to help heal and prevent swelling in the airways.
+These medicines are taken even when you have no symptoms and help keep your asthma under control.

 Why should my child take asthma medicine?

 Inhaled corticosteroids are the most commonly used controller/preventer medicines to keep asthma under good control.
-Corticosteroids have been used for many years to treat asthma and are very safe.
+Inhaled corticosteroids have been used for many, many years to treat asthma and are very safe.
 These are not the same type of steroids that some athletes use to build muscle and they are not addictive.
-When regular use of preventer medicine does not control your asthma, your doctor may add a second type of preventer/controller medicine to improve the effect of the first medicine.
+When regular use of a preventer medicine does not control your asthma, your doctor may add a second type of preventer/controller medicine to improve asthma symptoms.

 Device Drug Name